beginning of content

 How is constipation treated?

-If this doesn't help, your baby may need medicines to help them poo.
+If these tips do not help, your baby may need medicines to help them poo.
 See your doctor to discuss treatment options.

 Resources and support